 South Africa invested $2.6 billion on upgrading their transit infrastructure for the 2010 World Cup.

 FIFA Requirement: FIFA requires 72 base camp hotels for teams and referees, as well as 4 hotels per stadium location.
 For spectators, they require 1,760 – 8,080 hotel rooms in each host city, based on which match will take place there.

 Hotels need to be able to accommodate the huge influx of both foreign and domestic fans.
 Brazil, unable to meet the demand for hotel rooms, brought in 6 cruise ships to provide an additional 10,000 rooms.
 But doing so required the port to be revamped – a $7 billion project.
 At the cost of $45 billion, Qatar is building an entire city from scratch that will include 22 brand-new hotels, turning a vacant desert into a luxury 450,000-person, 38-square-mile metropolis.
 They are also building an off-shore luxury resort.

-The 2018 World Cup will take place at 12 venues in 11 cities.
-Russia has constructed over 108 new facilities, including 96 training sites for the World Cup, as well as 27 new hotels, 26 transport facilities, and updates on 13 hospitals.
+The 2018 World Cup took place at 12 venues in 11 cities.
+In preparation, Russia constructed over 108 new facilities, including 96 training sites for the World Cup, as well as 27 new hotels, 26 transport facilities, and updates on 13 hospitals.
 One of the biggest challenges in hosting the World Cup is making these new facilities usable after the tournament is over.
 For example.
-Russia plans on turning the training sites into afterschool centers for children.
+Russia turned the training sites into afterschool centers for children.
 Qatar is planning on disassembling their stadiums, breaking them down, and rebuilding smaller stadiums in developing countries.
 Brazil recycled components of training facilities to build primary cycles.
 And they are working on plans to turn some of their stadiums into affordable housing.